d6lts/custom_breadcrumbs/README.txt

   taxonomy term pages, then be sure to enable the "Use taxonomy breadcrumbs for views?" option.

++ custom_breadcrumbsapi provides a simple api that allows custom breadcrumbs to be defined for module pages implementing the api.
+Module developers need to provide a modulename_custom_breadcrumbsapi() function that returns an array containing the names of the module pages for which custom breadcrumbs may be defined.

+  The following is an example that could be used with the forum module.

+  /**
+   *  Implementation of hook_custom_breadcrumbsapi().
+   *  Allow custom breadcrumbs for the following module pages.
+   */
+  function forum_custom_breadcrumbsapi() {
+    return array('forum listing');
+  }

+  Then, in the callback functions for each of those pages, the following line must be inserted within the function (preferably after defining $breadcrumb but before setting the breadcrumb):

+  drupal_alter('breadcrumb', $breadcrumb, 'module_page_name');

+  Continuing with the forum module example, 'module_page_name' would be replaced with 'forum listing'.

 User Interface
 --------------
 The user interface has been modified for Custom Breadcrumbs 2.0.
 Breadcrumbs from all